-Threadleaf Japanese Maple is primarily valued in the landscape or garden for its highly ornamental weeping form.
-It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
-It has attractive deep purple-tipped dark green foliage which emerges deep purple in spring.
-The deeply cut ferny palmate leaves are highly ornamental and turn outstanding shades of gold, orange and red in the fall.
-The rough gray bark and red branches add an interesting dimension to the landscape.
+Waterfall Japanese Maple is primarily valued in the landscape or garden for its highly ornamental weeping form.
+It has dark green deciduous foliage.
+The deeply cut ferny palmate leaves turn outstanding shades of gold, orange and red in the fall.